Our adidas Ultra Boost review

 The choice of Primeknit on the upper is functionally brilliant.
 Most major brands are well into adopting knit uppers all across their catalog.
 But, the Ultra Boost’s use of Primeknit is particularly worthy of note thanks to the considerate design.
 It’s a breathable shoe that comes with supportive strength while maintaining stretch.

 Next up are the extra support features.
 The lateral caging, in the shape of Three Stripes branding, feels like it’s hardly there, but keeps you stable on both longer and shorter runs.
+Considering, there are clear differences between the Ultra Boost and the Pure Boost.

 The heel counter works great as well.
 Visually, you hardly see it on most colorways as it tends to blend in, but it’s quite sturdy.
 It’s an often underrated element of any performance sneaker, as a heel counter is largely responsible for stabilizing your foot strikes.